Meet The Director

 How much do the trips cost?

-The total trip cost, including airfare, food, lodging and ministry expenses will be around $2975.
-Athletic trips will have a slightly different pricing structure.
+The total trip cost, including airfare, food, lodging and ministry expenses will be $3200.

 Can someone who is not a current traditional student at TMU join a Global Outreach team?

 Faculty and staff are encouraged to apply for teams.
-Others may be able to participate along with the team by working directly with the partnering organization such as a mission agency or church.
+Alumni may be able to participate if spots are available.
 Questions about this may be directed to GO@masters.edu.

 When will I know what team I am on?

-Team rosters will be finalized during the first week of classes in January.
+Team rosters will be finalized during the first week of classes in January, however, we will try to notify teams earlier in December if possible.

 Is there anything I can do over Christmas break to get ready for a trip?